Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

 or to have

 where $c>0$ is a universal constant and $\mathrm{Cap}_{\mathbf{G}_p,\gamma/(\gamma+1-p)}$ is the Bessel capacity, or to have

 where $\mathrm{diam}(\Omega)$ is the diameter of $\Omega$ and $\mathrm{supp}\,\mu$ is the support of $\mu$.
-On the other hand, when $P(u)$ is an exponential function, Nguyen and V\'eron \cite{HV1} obtained a sufficient condition expressed in terms of fractional maximal functions and a necessary condition expressed in terms of Orlicz capacities.
-The constructions in both papers are based upon sharp pointwise estimates for \eqref{2hvEQ5} with a nonnegative measure $\mu$, obtained in \cite{22KiMa1,22KiMa2}.
-We further refer to \cite{22Bi2,22Bi3,22VHV,23VH} and also \cite{22V} for existence results for \eqref{EQ:pcase}.
+On the other hand, when $P(u)$ is an exponential function given in \eqref{2hvEQ11} below, V\'eron and the first author of this paper \cite{HV1} obtained a sufficient condition expressed in terms of fractional maximal functions and a necessary condition expressed in terms of Orlicz capacities.
+The constructions in both papers \cite{HV1,22PhVe} are based upon the sharp pointwise estimates for \eqref{2hvEQ5} with a nonnegative measure $\mu$, obtained in \cite{22KiMa1,22KiMa2}.
+For more related results, see \cite{22Bi2,22Bi3,22VHV,23VH} and also \cite{22V}.

-In recent years, there have been dramatically growing interest in nonlocal problems.
-Not only various physical applications but also mathematical interest for related fractional Sobolev spaces motivate people to study this field.
-We refer to \cite{DiPaVa1,Si2} and references therein for earlier works in this direction.
-Accordingly, the attention in the nonlocal counterparts of regularity results for local equations has been rapidly increasing.
-In this paper, we deal with nonlocal Dirichlet problems involving fractional $p$-Laplace type equations:
+In recent years, nonlocal problems have attracted considerable attention.
+The growing interest is motivated not only by various models in the applied sciences, but also by the analysis of fractional Sobolev spaces and related variational problems.
+We refer to \cite{DiPaVa1,palatucci2018,Si2} and references therein for some early works in this direction.
+In particular, much attention has been devoted to the nonlocal counterparts of regularity results for classical local equations.
+In this paper, we deal with nonlocal Dirichlet problems of the type

 Consider first the case when $s \in (0,1)$, $p \in (1,\infty)$, $g\in \mathbb{W}^{s,p}(\Omega)$ and $\mu \in W^{-s,p'}(\Omega)$, where $p'=p/(p-1)$ and the space $\mathbb{W}^{s,p}(\Omega)$ is defined by